harshavardhan012/Generic-Test-Plan/README.md

 - Ensure alignment with hardware and software dependencies.
 - Define key test environments used in validation.
 - Specify whether testing occurs in full SoC emulation, subsystem-level, or real silicon.
-- Note any special configurations such as testing with/without real PHY.
+- Note any special configurations such as testing with/without real PHY, hybrid model, Bare Metal.
 ### Hardware/Software Dependency Details

 | Hardware/Software Dependency| Description                                                      |